subarumech/resume_builder/my_achievements.md

 - Acted as a Manufacturing Engineer, optimizing processes with SolidWorks and RCA
 - Reduced deviations of some steps by up to 30% with hardware I designed, built, tested, and rolled into the line.
 - Personally designed, built, and programmed a custom, auto-failover, pressurized gas system for the clean room gas supplies.
+- Built Neuralink's entire inventory system from the ground up, both physically and in software, until software team integrated it into ERP system
 - Authored work instructions, validations, process maps, and maintenance protocols for N1 brain implant assembly.
 - Built N1 devices, tooling, and the manufacturing line itself.
 Utilized every tool imaginable, from microfab and probe stations to forklifts and lathes.